AntonKueltz/fastecdsa/README.md

 As you can see, this package in this case is ~25x faster.

 ## Installing
-Run `python setup.py install` (or `pip install -e .`).
+You can use pip: `$ pip install fastecdsa` or clone the repo and use `$ python setup.py install`.
 Note that you need to have C compiler that supports the C99  standard.
 You also need to have [GMP](https://gmplib.org/) on your system as the underlying C code in this package includes the `gmp.h` header (and links against gmp via the `-lgmp` flag).
 On debian you can install all dependencies as follows:

 ```
-sudo apt-get install python-dev libgmp3-dev
+$ sudo apt-get install python-dev libgmp3-dev
 ```

 ## Usage